TusharSin810/Keeper_App/README.md

-### Keeper App
+### Notes App

-**Keeper App** is a sleek, React-based note-taking application that lets you easily create, manage, and delete notes with a modern, responsive interface.
+**Notes App** is a sleek, React-based note-taking application that lets you easily create, manage, and delete notes with a modern, responsive interface.

 #### Features
 - Quick note creation